The Ceremony for Wishing Bodhichitta, Together with Advice

 (12) The benefits of generating aspiring minds like this have been thoroughly explained by Maitreya in The Sutra Spread Out Like a Tree Trunk.

 This uses the word in the plural, the “aspiring minds like this,” and it’s referring to the two stages that we mentioned, the merely aspiring and the pledged aspiring states.
-And this sutra – in Sanskrit it’s called The Gandavyuha Sutra – is a very famous sutra about the bodhisattva path and it explains a great deal about the benefits of developing bodhichitta.
+This sutra – in Sanskrit, it’s called The Gandavyuha Sutra – is a very famous sutra about the bodhisattva path, and it explains a great deal about the benefits of developing bodhichitta.
 Tsongkhapa, the founder of the Gelug tradition, praises it a great deal.
 He says that one of the reasons why teachings about bodhisattva are so widespread is because of this particular sutra.

 Atisha doesn’t mention the specific benefits here, but the benefits are also discussed by Shantideva.
-And it’s very, very important when one tries to develop a certain state of mind to understand what the benefits of it are, then we appreciate it much more fully.
-And by reminding ourselves of the benefits over and again, that encourages us to go further in this direction.
+It’s very, very important when one tries to develop a certain state of mind to understand what the benefits of it are; then, we appreciate it much more fully.
+By reminding ourselves of the benefits over and again, that encourages us to go further in this direction.

-So, if we always are keeping this bodhichitta in mind, we’re always keeping this goal of focus on our future enlightenment in mind.
-When we speak about a state of mind, Tsongkhapa says quite clearly that we need to know what is it focused on and how does the mind take that object.
-Here, as I said, with bodhichitta it’s focused on our own future enlightenment.
+If we always are keeping this bodhichitta in mind, we’re always keeping this goal of focus on our future enlightenment in mind.
+When we speak about a state of mind, Tsongkhapa says quite clearly that we need to know what it is focused on and how does the mind take that object.
+Here, as I said, with bodhichitta, it’s focused on our own future enlightenment, our individual enlightenment that has not yet happened.
 The way that our mind takes that object, our future enlightenment, is with the intention, “I’ve got to help everybody.
-I really want to help everybody.
-And in order to help them the best, I need to achieve this future enlightenment.
-And when I achieve that, then I will benefit others as much as I can.”
+I really want to help everybody, and in order to help them the best, I need to achieve this future enlightenment.
+When I achieve that, then I will benefit others as much as I can.”

-Of course, there are long lists of the traditional benefits which are mentioned in the texts, but if we speak in general, here our whole mind is opened up completely.
-It’s aimed at the fullest development that we can possibly achieve and we’re always thinking, “I need to achieve this, I want to achieve this, and I can achieve this.”
-So we’re thinking in terms of the highest state of evolution that’s possible and “I’m going to do it” and “I can do it.”
+Of course, there are long lists of the traditional benefits that are mentioned in the texts, but if we speak in general, here our whole mind is opened up completely.
+It’s aimed at the fullest development that we can possibly achieve; we’re always thinking, “I need to achieve this, I want to achieve this and I can achieve this.”
+We’re thinking in terms of the highest state of evolution that’s possible, that “I’m going to do it” and “I can do it.”

 We know this from just a simple example, like if we’re living by ourselves and we have a headache, we don’t feel very well, then we might not bother to make a meal when we come home in the evening.
 We just go to sleep.
-But if we have children, then obviously we can’t do that.
-So our concern for our children gives us the strength to overcome that headache that we might have and that doesn’t stop us.
-And so we’re able to do something helpful for somebody else, we make a meal for our children.
+However, if we have children, obviously, we can’t do that.
+Our concern for our children gives us the strength to overcome that headache that we might have and it doesn’t stop us.
+We’re able to do something helpful for somebody else, so we make a meal for our children.

 The way it’s explained in the texts is that we’re not thrown off by obstacles because of the need that everybody has.
-And the need for us to grow and overcome these obstacles gives us the strength to break through.
-Although we can have, let’s say safe direction in life, refuge, our life has a meaning, but there’s much more urgency to it.
-There’s much more energy to it when we really want to reach this goal, because of our concern for others, and it gives us the energy to undertake huge things.
+The need for us to grow and overcome these obstacles gives us the strength to break through.
+Although we can have, let’s say, safe direction in life, refuge, our life has a meaning, but there’s much more urgency to it.
+There’s much more energy to it when we really want to reach this goal because of our concern for others, and it gives us the energy to undertake huge things.

-Look at people who are working for the cause of Tibet or for anti-war or whatever.
-They’re thinking in terms of the welfare of everyone, then that gives you this tremendous energy to do something really big, not just sit in our homes and think only about ourselves and worry.
-And it gives us the courage to try new things, to try to discover new abilities, new talents that we have and to use them, to use them as fully as possible, which we might not have the energy to explore otherwise.
+Look at people who are working for the cause of Tibet or for anti-war causes.
+They’re thinking in terms of the welfare of everyone.
+That gives this tremendous energy to do something really big, not just sit in our homes and think only about ourselves and worry.
+It gives us the courage to try new things, to try to discover new abilities, new talents that we have and use them, to use them as fully as possible, which we might not have the energy to explore otherwise.

 (13) When you have read this sutra or heard from your guru concerning this, and have become aware of the boundless benefits of full bodhichitta, then as a cause for making it stable generate this mind over and again.

-When we learn about these benefits from either reading about them in this sutra or we’ve listened to our spiritual teacher explaining about them and we become aware of this – that doesn’t mean that we just find out about it, but we really know it and we know it from the depths of our heart, we really feel this and we’re convinced “of the boundless benefits of bodhichitta,” then we need to try to make this state of mind stable and a very firm part of ourselves, a whole way in which we’re always thinking, in which we’re always moving in our lives.
+When we learn about these benefits from either reading about them in this sutra, or we’ve listened to our spiritual teacher explaining them, and we become aware of this, that doesn’t mean that we just find out about it, but we really know it and we know it from the depths of our heart; we really feel this and we’re convinced “of the boundless benefits of bodhichitta”; then we need to try to make this state of mind stable and a very firm part of ourselves, a whole way in which we’re always thinking, in which we’re always moving forward in our lives.

-And to do that we need to “generate this mind over and again.”
-That means to strengthen it, to reaffirm it, over and over again.
-Now, in the beginning we’re going to have to work ourselves up to feeling this state of mind, so we would need to go through a process in meditation of taking love and compassion and how to help others, the best way is to become enlightened, and like that we work ourselves up to this bodhichitta.
-And this is natural; this is the way that we need to do it at first.
+To do that, we need to “generate this mind over and again.”
+That means to strengthen it, to reaffirm it over and over again.
+In the beginning, we’re going to have to work ourselves up to feeling this state of mind, so we would need to go through a process in meditation of taking love and compassion and how to help others in the best way, which is to become enlightened, and like that, we work ourselves up to this bodhichitta.
+This is natural; this is the way that we need to do it at first.

-It’s like when we work with the understanding of voidness, we need to go through the lines of reasoning over and again in order to reconfirm that conviction in voidness and be totally convinced that this is how things exist.
-I mean, with voidness it’s being convinced that things don’t exist in certain impossible ways, to be more precise.
-But once we are able to build ourselves up to this state of mind, whether it’s bodhichitta or the understanding of voidness, through a process, and we do that over and over and over again, then eventually it’ll reach a point where it becomes so familiar that, without going through this line or process, we just feel it instantly.
+It’s like when we work with understanding of voidness, we need to go through the lines of reasoning over and again to reconfirm that conviction in voidness and be totally convinced that this is how things exist.
+With voidness, it’s being convinced that things don’t exist in certain impossible ways, to be more precise.
+Once we are able to build ourselves up to this state of mind, whether it’s bodhichitta or the understanding of voidness, through a process, and we do that over and over and over again, eventually, it’ll reach a point where it becomes so familiar that, without going through this line or process, we just feel it instantly.

-If we skip this step of working ourselves up to bodhichitta through a process and in the very beginning just instantly go, “May I achieve enlightenment for all sentient beings,” if we do like that, then there’s a danger.
-The danger is that we won’t feel very much of a positive emotion behind the bodhichitta and it’s not going to have the strong support of love and compassion which need to accompany bodhichitta.
+If we skip this step of working ourselves up to bodhichitta through a process and in the very beginning just instantly go, “May I achieve enlightenment for all sentient beings,” if we do it like that, then there’s a danger that we won’t feel very much of a positive emotion behind the bodhichitta; it’s not going to have the strong support of love and compassion that needs to accompany bodhichitta.

-In other words, “May I achieve enlightenment to help all beings,” we just sort of say that in a very casual type of way, but we don’t really feel it.
+In other words, in saying, “May I achieve enlightenment to help all beings,” we just say that in a very casual type of way, but we don’t really feel it.
 We’re not really reminding ourselves of the suffering that others have and how terrible that is and how we really would like to do something about it and, “This is what I’m going to try to do to help them.”
-So there’s an emotion behind, a feeling behind the bodhichitta.
+There should be an emotion behind it, a feeling behind the bodhichitta.

-This is very important, because it’s very easy to just skip over that, and then bodhichitta is just words, it’s not really a felt emotion.
-And by reminding ourselves of the benefits of bodhichitta, this gives us even more incentive to really work on it in a proper way.
+This is very important because it’s very easy to just skip over that, and then bodhichitta is just words, it’s not really a felt emotion.
+By reminding ourselves of the benefits of bodhichitta, this gives us even more incentive to really work on it in a proper way.

 (14) The positive force of this is shown extensively in The Sutra Requested by Viradatta.
 As it is summarized there in merely three stanzas, let me quote them here.

 When I say “positive force,” this is what’s usually translated as “merit,” and it is referring to the positive energy.
 It’s the positive energy that comes from developing this state of mind, and that positive force is something which is very, very strong.
-It gives us a tremendous momentum to achieve this goal.
-And so if we look at these three verses from the sutra, it says:
+It gives us tremendous momentum to achieve this goal.
+If we look at these three verses from the sutra, it says:

 (15) “If the positive force of bodhichitta had form, it would fill completely the sphere of space and go beyond even that.